bjacobel/rak/README.md

     mkdir my-new-project
     cd my-new-project
-    yarn add rak

-Next, run the new `rak` command-line executable.
+Next, run `rak` using `npx`.
 It doesn't take any arguments, and will set up a project using the name of the folder you created as the project name.

-    $(yarn bin)/rak
+    npx rak

+You can also use the latest master version of `rak` by running:

+    npx bjacobel/rak

 Some details about your newly created folder structure and dependencies will be printed while Rak is setting up.
-After it's done, you can uninstall rak if you want:

-    yarn remove rak

-and commit your project to git:
+After it's done, commit your project to git:

     git init && git add --all && git commit -m "Initial commit"